1. Introduction to Lockout–Tagout (LOTO)

 6.4 Hasps

 Hasps allow multiple workers to place their individual locks on a single isolation point.
-This ensures that the equipment cannot be energized until every worker removes their lock.

 6.5 Group Lock Boxes